 - The default display message isn’t descriptive and clear enough for your visitors.

-- There’s nothing on the page to help keep visitors around while you carry out work.
+- Nothing on the page to help keep visitors around while you carry out work.

-In short, the default maintenance mode message is more likely to hammer your bounce rate.
-This is going to have a knock-on effect to your other metrics.
+In short, the default maintenance mode message is more likely to increase your bounce rate, affecting your other metrics.

-While we’re here, let’s introduce a potential alternative to using maintenance mode.
+While here, let’s introduce a potential alternative to using maintenance mode.

 The Benefits of a Staging Environment For Your WordPress Website

-Earlier, we noted that maintenance mode is active when performing updates.
-If you’ve studied site analytics in any capacity, you’ll know that keeping users on your site is key.
+Earlier, we noted that the maintenance mode is active when performing updates.
+If you’ve studied site analytics in any capacity, you’ll know keeping users on your site is critical.

 As such, you’ll want to reduce the number of times WordPress toggles maintenance mode.
-As a result, it won’t affect the access to your site.
+This will prevent access to your site from being affected.

 A staging site is going to be your best friend here.
-You can consider it an exact copy of your site, ready for you to work on.
+Consider it an exact copy of your site, ready for you to work on.
 Meanwhile, your visitors can still access your live site without downtime.

-When it comes time to commit your changes, you click a few buttons and your staging site gets uploaded.
-This keeps downtime small, and your traffic levels high.
+When you commit to your changes, you click a few buttons and upload your staging site.
+This keeps downtime small and traffic levels high.

 Having a staging site for development is a good investment.
-Also, you can make sure changes won’t affect your site’s functionality before you push it live.
+Also, you can ensure changes won’t affect your site’s functionality before you push it live.

 How to Enter WordPress Maintenance Mode (2 Methods)

-We appreciate that a staging site isn’t going to be for every site owner.
-As such, let’s show you how to enter WordPress maintenance mode in a better way.
+We appreciate that a staging site isn’t for every site owner.
+As such, let’s show you how to better enter WordPress maintenance mode.

 1. Use Code Within Your functions.php File

 The direct method to toggle maintenance mode is to use code.
-Your functions.php file is where you’ll add a couple of snippets to activate it, and remove them when you’re done.
+In your functions.php file, add a couple of snippets to activate it and remove them when you’re done.

 Before you begin, you’ll need the following in place:

-- Your site should run on a child theme, as this will preserve your changes making updates.
+- Your site should run on a child theme, as this will preserve your changes and updates.

 - You’ll want to have a working knowledge of your WordPress core files.

-- There should be a current, clean backup in place – in case the worst happens.
+- A clean backup should be in place in case the worst happens.

 - You may want to use a Secure File Transfer Protocol (SFTP) client to access your site.
-It’s optional though, given that WordPress now has a dedicated Theme Editor.
+However, this is optional, given WordPress now has a dedicated Theme Editor.

-- You’ll want to have Administrator access to your WordPress back end and/or your server.
-Whichever one is suitable depends on how you’ll access the functions.php file.
+- You’ll want Administrator access to your WordPress back end and/or server.
+Whichever one is suitable depends on how you access the functions.php file.

-We’ll be using WordPress’ Theme Editor in this example.
-Regardless, the process is almost the same when using SFTP.
+In this example, we’ll be using WordPress Theme Editor.
+However, the process is almost the same when using SFTP.

 Once you have these things in place, head to Appearance > Theme Editor within WordPress:

-From here, choose your child theme from the top right-hand drop-down menu, and look to the sidebar.
+Choose your child theme from the top right-hand drop-down menu and look to the sidebar.
 This will show a list of your site’s files:

 // Activate WordPress Maintenance Mode